Towards quantitative Low Energy Ion Scattering on CaSiO$_3$ from Comparison to Multiple-Scattering-Resolved Dynamical Binary Collision Approximation Simulations: Methods

 \subsection{Multiple-Scattering-Resolved BCA}

-The elemental depth profiles after Ar sputtering are taken as an input for additional BCA simulations using the IMINTDYN code~\cite{hofsass_low_2023}.
-IMINTDYN is a derivative of SDTrimSP, i.e. using the same BCA description, but including some additional features, for example, to divide particle trajectories between single and multiple scattering.
-With this code we calculate the He scattering yield for a range of $\pm 0.6^{\circ}$ around the mean scattering angle of $145^{\circ}$ using standard ZBL potentials, and energy loss functions.
-Note, that the exact form of the screened interaction potential and the electronic energy loss model (incl. straggling) can potentially influence the LEIS spectra~\cite{primetzhofer_influence_2011,primetzhofer_leis_2009,primetzhofer_strength_2008,lohmann_trajectory_2023}.
-We further divide the yield into three parts, i.e. into scattered particles which scatter once with an angle of $>90^{\circ}$ (single scattering), into scattered particles which scatter once with an angle of $>90^{\circ}$ and once with an angle $\Theta_2$ of $5^{\circ} < \Theta_2 < 90^{\circ}$ (dual scattering), and into scattered particles with all other possible trajectories (multiple scattering).
-Note, that scattering angles $<5^{\circ}$ in a single scattering event are associated with very small energy transfers.
-We also want to point out that the maximum depth from which ions can still be back-scattered with multiple scattering amounts to $\sim 15$\,nm in our simulations.
+The elemental depth profiles after Xe sputtering are taken as an input for additional BCA simulations using the IMINTDYN code~\cite{hofsass_low_2023}.
+IMINTDYN is a derivative of SDTrimSP, i.e. using the same BCA description, but including some additional features; for example, to divide particle trajectories between single and multiple scattering.
+With this code we calculate the He scattering yield for a range of $\pm 0.6^{\circ}$ around the mean scattering angle of $145^{\circ}$ using standard ZBL potentials and energy loss functions.
+Note that the exact form of the screened interaction potential and the electronic energy loss model (incl. straggling) can potentially influence the LEIS spectra~\cite{primetzhofer_influence_2011,primetzhofer_leis_2009,primetzhofer_strength_2008,lohmann_trajectory_2023}.
+We further divide the yield into three parts: into scattered particles which scatter once with an angle of $>90^{\circ}$ (single scattering), into scattered particles which scatter once with an angle of $>90^{\circ}$ and once with an angle $\Theta_2$ of $5^{\circ} < \Theta_2 < 90^{\circ}$ (dual scattering), and into scattered particles with all other possible trajectories (multiple scattering).
+The scattering angles $<5^{\circ}$ in a single scattering event are associated with very small energy transfers.
+We also point out that the maximum depth from which ions can still be back-scattered with multiple scattering amounts to $\sim 15$\,nm in our simulations.

-From the IMINTDYN code we do get the single, dual, and multiple scattering parts of the LEIS spectrum also for each target element (see Fig.~\ref{fig:bca_example}).
-For dual and multiple scattering the scattered He is assigned to the element where it obtains the largest scattering angle.
-However, since we cannot resolve the LEIS signal from Ca and from implanted Ar, we will not use elemental-resolved simulated LEIS spectra for comparison with experiment, but rather the elemental-summed single, dual, and multiple scattering contributions.
+From the IMINTDYN code we additionally resolve the single, dual, and multiple scattering parts of the LEIS spectrum for each target element (see Fig.~\ref{fig:bca_example}).
+For dual and multiple scattering the scattered He is assigned to the element where it first obtains the largest scattering angle.